remnantsofred/cosmere_pass/README.md

 #### Beefing up the Backend
 Something else I learned to do with Cosmerepass was do a lot of the heavy lifting of calcuations on the backend versus the frontend.
 I learned to add attr_accessors to create fields, then I would write out the logic for the fields in the corresponding controller.
-Finally, I would make sure to update the corresponding jbuilder file so that you would have acecss to those fields from the frontend.
+Finally, I would make sure to update the corresponding jbuilder file so that you would have access to those fields from the frontend.

 ```rb